 DATE:

-· ponsibility to read, understand, and comply with the regulations and procedures of er Center Adult Education both written and implied.
+I understand it is my responsibility to read, understand, and comply with the regulations and procedures of the Greene County Career Center Adult Education both written and implied.

-ose not to comply with the regulations and procedures of the Greene County Career that I may be immediately dismissed from the program.
+I understand that if I choose not to comply with the regulations and procedures of the Greene County Career Center Adult Education that I may be immediately dismissed from the program.

-Acknowledgement Form, I verify that I will comply with the regulations and ne County Career Center Adult Education both written and implied.
+By signing the Student Acknowledgement Form, I verify that I will comply with the regulations and procedures of the Greene County Career Center Adult Education both written and implied.

 PRINTED NAME:

-SIGNATURE: ·
+SIGNATURE:

 ADDRESS:

-TELEPHONE#
+TELEPHONE #

 E-MAIL ADDRESS: